telerik/blazor-docs/troubleshooting/general-issues.md

 * Whether you build the WebAssembly app in `Debug` or `Release` mode makes a significant difference in its performance.
 To see what you users will see, build your app in `Release` mode.
 It defaults to `Debug` while you are developing it.

-* WebAssembly is still considerably slower than server-side Blazor, and Microsoft are working on that.
+* Follow <a href = "https://docs.microsoft.com/en-us/aspnet/core/blazor/webassembly-performance-best-practices?view=aspnetcore-5.0" target="_blank">Microsoft's best practices</a> to optimize the Blazor WebAssembly general performance.
+WebAssembly is still considerably slower than server-side Blazor, and Microsoft are working on that.
     * The first big improvement that should come from the framework is AOT Compilation (ahead-of-time compilation), and when it becomes available the grid should benefit from it immediately.

 * The performance of the Telerik components is quite close to plain HTML elements rendering, especially considering all the additional features, events and beautiful rendering they add.